guinslym/linode_tutorial_deploying_a_flask_application_with_ansible/README.md

 ### Description
 <p>
   Using ansible to deply a flask application on Linode.
-The original tutorial is located <a href="https://www.linode.com/docs/development/python/flask-and-gunicorn-on-ubuntu/" target="_blank">here</a>
+The original <a href="https://www.linode.com/docs/development/python/flask-and-gunicorn-on-ubuntu/" target="_blank">tutorial is located here</a>
 </p>

 ## Steps